tony/cv/README.rst

 always use the freshest "live" common code.

 This is done via symlinks.
-Yarn Workspaces orchestrates what ``npm link`` / ``yarn link`` would have each user to do manually, every time they cloned the repo.
+Yarn Workspaces orchestrates what ``npm link`` / ``yarn link`` would have each user to manually, every time they cloned the repo.

 *lib/* is mapped to the ``cv-lib`` package, *data/* to ``cv-data``